 Knowledge of and strict adherence to the Canadian Food Safety Enhancement Program (FSEP), as well as Hazard Analysis and Critical Control Points (HACCP) Canada certification

 Climate-controlled vehicles, storage facilities, and modern technology to monitor and track everything from order fulfillment to inbound and outbound shipments

-Canadian food suppliers and retailers have relied on our services since 1950 because of our dedication to high-quality food grade transportation, handling, safety, and storage practices.
+Canadian food supply chain suppliers and retailers have relied on our supply chain distribution and supply chain logistics services since 1950 because of our dedication to high-quality food grade transportation, handling, safety, and storage practices.
 Choose an experienced 3PL partner you can trust.